neuromorphs/tonic/docs/index.rst

 Welcome to Tonic!
 =======================================================

-The :mod:`tonic` package consists of popular datasets and transformations for spike-based/event-based data.
+This package provides popular datasets and transformations for spike-based/event-based data.
 It builds on PyTorch.

 .. toctree::
    :maxdepth: 2
    :caption: Package Reference

+   examples
    transformations
    datasets
    contribute